 2. Care, knowing how important the ocean is to life on land and how amazing our marine neighbours are.
 We need to be especially careful because we still know so little about life in the ocean which means we could make big mistakes.

-3. Use less because it helps so many.
+3. Use less because it is about gain, not loss.
 By making sure there is less garbage (includes less disposables and less consumerism) and less bad chemicals, there is less pollution in the ocean AND on land.
 By saving energy and helping use less oil and gas (fossil fuels), there is less change in temperature and climate.
-By using less water, less chemicals are added to it at the sewage treatment plant.
+By using less water, less chemicals are added to the water at the sewage treatment plant.
+What cannot be biodegraded (rot away) or physically filtered out of the water at the treatment plant, will end in the ocean.

 4. Teach and share with others about the importance of the Ocean and how easy it is to do good things that help the ocean AND ourselves.